Current EU Projects

 The project includes the development of a cluster network across the regions, a series of support programmes for SMEs, the development of 29 new literary products/services, along with shared learning and transnational marketing.

-The project completes in March 2022 and here is a link to its website.
+The project completed in March 2022 and here is a link to its website.

 Digi2Market Project, 2018-2022